LCJones73/Threat-Hunting-Scenario-Internet-Facing-VMs/README.md

-## Threat-Hunting-Scenario-Internet-Facing-VMs
+## Threat Hunting Scenario Internet Facing VMs

+### Welcome to CypherT3ch, a company focused on the creation and testing of cutting edge technologies

-### Misconfigured Devices are setup to be Internet Facing
+#### Misconfigured Devices are setup to be Internet Facing

 ## 10:15 AM – Unexpected Exposure
-It’s a routine maintenance window at a busy financial services company.
-The infrastructure team is focused on health checks and patch verification, while the security team is assigned a proactive audit task.
+It’s a routine maintenance window at CypherT3ch.
+The infrastructure team is focused on health checks and patch verification, while the security team is assigned a proactive audit task.<BR>

 The mission: to review the shared services VM cluster—which includes critical systems like DNS, Domain Services, and DHCP—for any virtual machines that may have been unintentionally exposed to the public internet.

 The security team begins by pulling configuration and firewall rules to identify any misconfigured external-facing interfaces.